Talk2Babatunde/windows-sysmon-soc-operations1-/Executive_Overview/Case_Study/brute_force_to_persistence_case_study.md

 ### A. Correlation of Credential Stress

 Most analysts look for failed logins.
-I looked for the Pivot—where a failure streak ends in a success.Splunk SPLindex=windows (EventCode=4625 OR EventCode=4624)
+I looked for the Pivot—where a failure streak ends in a success.

+Splunk SPL Query

+      index=windows (EventCode=4625 OR EventCode=4624)
       | transaction Account_Name maxspan=10m
       | where eventcount > 5 AND last(EventCode)=4624
       | table _time, Account_Name, eventcount, src_ip

 **Analyst Note:** This query identifies a "Successful Brute Force" by finding accounts with multiple failures followed by a single success within a 10-minute window.

 ### B. Registry Persistence Monitoring

-Using Sysmon Event ID 13, I monitored the specific "Run" keys that attackers use to survive reboots.Splunk SPL
+Using Sysmon Event ID 13, I monitored the specific "Run" keys that attackers use to survive reboots.
+Splunk SPL Query
       index=sysmon EventCode=13 TargetObject="*\\CurrentVersion\\Run*"
       | table _time, User, Image, TargetObject, Details